schooofs/digital-river-global-commerce-1/README.txt

 Our flexible API architecture allows you to customize your ecommerce solution.
 Digital River can be your complete solution or we can easily plug into your existing systems.

 Want a fast and easy way to sell into new markets?
-Activate the Digital River plugin and weâ€™ll work behind the scenes to process payments, fight fraud, fulfill orders, and shield your business from global tax and regulatory risk.
+Activate the Digital River plugin and we'll work behind the scenes to process payments, fight fraud, fulfill orders, and shield your business from global tax and regulatory risk.

 == INSTALLATION ==
 *   A Digital River account is required for use of this plugin.
 To inquire contact <wordpress@digitalriver.com>.